The Importance of Parking Lot Safety

 A National Safety Council poll in 2016 found drivers had lax attitudes about distracted driving in parking lots.
 They reported behaviors such as texting and checking social media when driving through parking lots, even though they know those behaviors are dangerous on the open road.

 Parking lots, however, can be full of hazards – errant shopping carts, blind spots, and distracted pedestrians, to name a few.
 Drivers who aren’t paying attention could cause an accident or, even worse, seriously injure a pedestrian.
+If an incident occurs, seeking injury consultation in Philadelphia can help.

 Businesses with parking lots or parking garages should be concerned about parking safety, for both visitors and employees.
 If employees are injured in a company parking lot, their accident is technically work-related.